 His continuing interest is in developing fruitful models of rhetoric, writing, and communication based in global models and methods sensitive to and welcoming of gender and cultural diversity.
 Lately his work focuses on rhetorics of resistance and rhetorics of democratic deliberation.

-Dr. Lloyd is now editing the most comprehensive collection on Comparative Rhetorics to date, the Routledge Handbook on Comparative World Rhetorics, to be released in the spring of 2020.
-He is also co-authoring, with Donghong Liu of China Normal University, Wuhan, a handbook of rhetoric designed for Chinese undergraduate and graduate students.
+In 2020.
+Dr. Lloyd edited and published the most comprehensive collection on Comparative Rhetorics to date, the Routledge Handbook on Comparative World Rhetorics.
+He is also co-authored and published, with Donghong Liu of China Normal University, a handbook of rhetoric published in China and soon to be released in the US.

 - “Logic and religion working together: implications within India's Nyāya reasoning.”
 International Journal of Hinduism and Philosophy.
 A Journal of the Bhagavad Gita Research Foundation (BGRF) www.bgrfuk .
 November 2019.
 1-12.